spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 Now, you can see that this application logs the usage cost detail.

-## Deployment

-In this section we will deploy the apps created previous to the local machine, Cloud Foundry and Kubernetes.

-**TODO this section needs to be finished**

-### Local

-**TODO explain at a high level what we are going to do**

-**TODO mention requirements of getting kafka running. provide instructions for using a docker image**

 ### Cloud Foundry

+**TODO**

 ### Kubernetes

-This section will walk you through how to deploy and run the sample stream application on Kubernetes.
+This section will walk you through how to deploy the three Spring Cloud Stream applications on Kubernetes.

 #### Setting up the Kubernetes cluster